 Take stock in yourself, and those nearest you.
 Accept responsibility, and share your triumphs.
 Ours will become a much greater world.

-Jon Gilson is the founder of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photo of Kevin Montoya courtesy of Patrick Cummings.